dijasila/GPAW/doc/devel/overview.rst

     xc = XC(XCKernel('PBE'))

-Colinear or not colinear
+Collinear or not collinear
 ========================

-For a noncolinear calculation, we work with a 2x2 density matrix:
+For a non-collinear calculation, we work with a 2x2 density matrix:

 .. math::